Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/matte/index.rst

 where live action is shot in front of a blue or green backdrop for replacement by a matte painting or virtual background.

-In general, hook up these nodes to a viewer, set your UV/Image Editor to show the viewer node, and play with the sliders in real-time using a sample image from the footage, to get the settings right.
+In general, hook up these nodes to a viewer, set your Image Editor to show the viewer node, and play with the sliders in real-time using a sample image from the footage, to get the settings right.
 In some cases, small adjustments can eliminate artifacts or foreground image degradation.